 Purpose, main features and benefits of each technology or product, derived from the research results: intended audience, innovative aspects in comparison with technologies and products already available, needs for further R&D activity and implied risks, collaboration needs for exploitation (technology transfer activities);

 EmoService A1 will create a set of innovative features based on the user behavioral analysis and on the context awareness.
-During the project a dedicated apps (and a patient well-being portal) will be developed with the purpose to provide a customized coaching service for the portal subscribers (or apps buyers).
+During the project a dedicated app (and a patient well-being portal) will be developed with the purpose to provide a customized coaching service for the portal subscribers (or apps buyers).

 Currently all the existent applications do not consider sleep, physical activity, emotions and social interaction as part of the disease management.